Glossary Of Life Insurance Terms

 Group Life Insurance – policies such as this will cover a larger group of people instead of just one person.
 This is a common type of policy for business owners to insure their employees.
 In most cases, the policy will need to be for at least 20-25 people, although some companies will make an exception.
 Compared to an individual policy, this type of policy will often have friendlier terms and premiums on a per person average.

-HIV Life Insurance – this is another specialty cover that allows individuals already positive with HIV to be able to secure cover.
+HIV Life Insurance – this is another speciality cover that allows individuals already positive with HIV to be able to secure cover.
 Please note there are sometimes very specific conditions (meaning you may need to be enrolled in the HAART program) for companies to consider cover.

 Increasing Term Insurance – works in the opposite manner of the decreasing term insurance policy.
 This policy actually increases in benefit value each year by a predetermined value.
 This can help accommodate the cost of living and inflation.